Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The liver is a triangular-shaped organ located under the rib cage on the right side of the body.
-It helps clear wastes from the blood, makes bile to help digest food, produces blood-clotting proteins, and stores energy to fuel the body.
+It:

 Ask your oncologist about your risks of developing late effects.

 Inform your primary health care provider about your risks.
 Share a copy of your Survivorship Care Plan, which includes details about your cancer treatment and information about health problems that may occur because of your treatment.

 Have a yearly physical examination.
 Your provider may check for liver enlargement and order tests to monitor liver health.
 If problems are identified, the provider may refer you to a liver specialist for evaluation and further testing.